-Of course, many people diagnosed with cancer have children who are grown up.
-But many will have other children in their lives, such as nieces, nephews, grandchildren, great grandchildren, godchildren or the children of friends.
+Many people diagnosed with cancer have children, or children in their lives such as nieces, nephews, grandchildren, great grandchildren, godchildren or the children of friends.

 Being open and honest is almost always the best way with children.

 Listen to children's fears

 - Try to understand that naughty or unusual behaviour may be their way of showing how upset they are.